auk0x01/auk0x01.github.io/_posts/2024-02-04-DiceCTF2024-funnylogin-Writeup.md

         return res.redirect("/?message=This system is currently only available to admins...");
 ```

-So, we will also have to make these 2 conditions true in order to ger the flag.
+So, we will also have to make these 2 conditions true in order to get the flag.
 1st condition will automatically be true when we make our query return some valid "id".
 2nd condition is quite interesting.

-Let's see how application handled admin functionality.
+Let's see how application handled admin functionality in the initial code.
 ```js
 const isAdmin = {};
 const newAdmin = users[Math.floor(Math.random() * users.length)];